What's the Difference Between Lab Created and Real Alexandrite?

 Saturation of color, trueness of green and red hues, and ability to swiftly switch in between daytime light and artificial light are all markers of the most valuable alexandrite.
 This is the kind of gem Mark Henry always sought after for all three decades that we have been in business.

 Using only the finest alexandrite, we create beautiful, unique pieces that will last for generations.
-So whether you adore statement rings or unique pendants, or dainty eternity bracelets, there is something for everyone.
+So whether you adore statement rings or unique pendants, or important bracelets, there is something for everyone.

 Authentic Beauty